ANSWERS TO YOUR QUESTIONS

 New data is added to the WA-APCD on a quarterly basis.

 What are claims and who provides the WA-APCD health claims data?

 Claims data reflect the services and charges that health care providers report to payers (health insurers and administrators) to be reimbursed for services performed.
 Payers from across the state send health care claims data to the WA-APCD.
 The WA-APCD includes claims data from Medicaid, Medicare, the Public Employees Benefits Board and the Washington State Department of Labor and Industries as well as Washington’s commercial payers.
-Self-funded plan may submit data voluntarily
+Self-funded plans may submit data voluntarily.

 What is the Statewide Common Measure Set and how is it related to quality of health care?

 The Statewide Common Measure Set is a collection of performance measures used to assess and track important elements of health (e.g., access, prevention, acute care and chronic care) and how well the health care system is performing in Washington.